ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Deleting the trigger is similar to creating the trigger.
-So this time, delete the trigger by using the feed action in order to configure the feed provider to also delete the handler for the trigger.
+Deleting the Trigger is similar to creating the Trigger.
+So this time, delete the Trigger by using the Feed Action in order to configure the Feed provider to also delete the handler for the Trigger.

-Invoke the feed action to delete the trigger handler from the feed provider by running the following command:
+Invoke the Feed Action to delete the Trigger handler from the feed provider by running the following command:
 ```bash
 curl -u $AUTH "https://openwhisk.ng.bluemix.net/api/v1/namespaces/whisk.system/actions/alarms/alarm?blocking=true&result=false" \
 -X POST -H "Content-Type: application/json" \